Infineon/mtb-example-pmg1-usbpd-sink-capsense/README.md

    - The SAR ADC in the USBPD block is configured to measure the VBUS_TYPE-C voltage through an internal divider.

 This application uses the PDStack middleware library in an upstream facing port (UFP) - sink configuration.
-PMG1 MCU devices have a dead-battery Rd termination, which ensures that a USB-C source/charger connected to it can detect the presence of a sink even when the PMG1 MCU device is not powered.
+EZ-PD&trade; PMG1 MCU devices have a dead-battery Rd termination, which ensures that a USB-C source/charger connected to it can detect the presence of a sink even when the EZ-PD&trade; PMG1 MCU device is not powered.

 The CAPSENSE&trade; middleware library is used to initialize the CSD block, perform widget scan and it's processing.